 This year was interesting.
 Some highlights:

 I was surprisingly more emotional about leaving Cisco than I had anticipated.
 I liked my co-workers and loved my manager (apparently this is rare), but hated the city.
-The work was technically challenging, but writing C for a year definitely contributed adversely to my hair follicle health.
+The work was technically challenging, but writing C for a year definitely contributed adversely to my hair health.

 Got my driving license